2024–25 SailGP championship: Impact League

 As part of SailGP's sustainability initiatives, the championship runs a second leaderboard on which teams compete to have the greatest improvement in the sustainability of the sport.
 It encourages teams to implement sustainable practices and promote inclusivity within their organizations and communities.
 The league tracks teams' progress in areas such as carbon footprint reduction, gender equity, and youth engagement.
 The SailGP Impact League is a sustainability and inclusivity program within the global sailing league.
-Teams are externally audited after each round against 10 criteria, with the top three ranked teams awarded prize money to be donated to the teams' sustainability partners.New Zealand won the inaugural SailGP Impact League in 2022, followed by Rockwool Denmark in 2023 and Emirates Great Britain in 2024.
+Teams are externally audited after each round against 10 criteria, with the top three ranked teams awarded prize money to be donated to the teams' sustainability partners.New Zealand won the inaugural SailGP Impact League in 2022, followed by Rockwool Racing in 2023 and Emirates Great Britain in 2024.